 - Nat summaries are personal reviews

-Nat doesn’t try to be neutral: he puts his own personality, thoughts, and experiences in his summaries, and I like that
+Nat doesn’t try to be neutral: he puts his own personality, thoughts, and experiences in his summaries.

 - Nat’s not afraid of thrashing what needs to be thrashed